easystats/performance/paper/paper.md

 #> lm4  |    lm |  78.797 | 105.892 | 0.871 |     0.865 | 0.296 | 0.305
 ```

-Similarly, in addition to the formal tests to compare several models, *performance* also provides visual ways to compare model fit indices.
+As noted previously, in addition to the returning numeric results, *performance* also offers visualizations of model fit indices.

 ``` {.r}
 library(see)

 plot(compare_performance(lm1, lm2, lm3, lm4))
 ```